What Is Mardi Gras, And How Is It Celebrated?

 The person credited with bringing Mardi Gras to North America is the French-Canadian Pierre Le Moyne d’Iberville.
 In 1699, Iberville led an exploration that entered into the mouth of the Mississippi River.
 Commemorating the start of their journey up the river, which happened to correspond with the Mardi Gras season, the explorer chose a patch of land a few dozen miles from what is modern New Orleans and named it Pointe du Mardi Gras.

 While this origin story gives Louisiana a good claim to fame in Mardi Gras history, the state actually didn’t hold the first official celebration.
-Iberville and his crew continued up the Mississippi and founded a colony in what is today Mobile, Alabama.
+Iberville left and returned to the region a number of times, and later founded a colony in what is today Mobile, Alabama.
 By 1703, people were visiting Mobile and joining krewes, which is the name for the social organizations that put together the various Mardi Gras celebrations.
 It wouldn’t be until the 1730s that New Orleans regularly hosted Mardi Gras.

 Mardi Gras And Carnival Celebrations Around The World